siddhigate/study-buddy/README.md

 Your study buddy who will help you to study.

+## Features

+### 1. Study Timer
+-   Set the timer before studying and while studying don't leave the app for any other purpose.
--   Use the timer during studying, don't use the phone for any other purposes and you'll score points, otherwise, you'll lose points
+-   If you are able to study the whole time without using the phone for any other purpose you'll score points
+-   If you are unable to do so, you'll lose points.
+-   Points will work as a reward-system which will keep you motivated to study without dostraction.
--   This app will help you to stay away from distractions.
+-   Thus, this feature will help you to tackle distractions

+### 2. Task List
--   Use the task list feature to maintain your daily tasks; this will help you stay organized.
+-   Use the task list feature to maintain your daily tasks.
+-   This will help you stay organized.

 ## App Screenshots